 Hello!
 My name is Dr. Marc Gerdisch and I am a heart surgeon having graduated from Loyola University Stritch School of Medicine in 1987.
-To date, I have performed approximately 3,500 cardiac surgeries, of which 1,500 involved heart valve procedures.
-I perform surgery at hospitals including Franciscan St. Francis Health, St. Francis Heart Valve Center, St. Francis Heart Center.
+To date, I have performed approximately 4,000 cardiac surgical procedures, of which 2,500 involved heart valve operations.
+I perform surgery at Franciscan St. Francis Health, St. Francis Heart Valve Center, and St. Francis Heart Center.

 "Dr. Marc Gerdisch is the most wonderful and caring heart surgeon.
 I can say that because this was my 2nd heart surgery.
 Dr. Gerdisch and his staff treated me and my family like family.
 He truly has a great love for what he does and his patients.
 Thank you Dr. Gerdisch for making my life better."